anuket-project/anuket-specifications/doc/gov/chapters/chapter05.md

 <a name="5.3"></a>
 ## 5.3 Voting Process

- In Scenarios where Consensus cannot be reached, a voting event will be triggered by Technical/Governance Steering Leads (depending on if the event corresponds to a technical or governance matter).
+ In Scenarios where Consensus cannot be reached, a voting event will be triggered by Technical/Governance Steering Leads (depending on whether the event corresponds to a technical or governance matter).

  When a voting event is triggered, an online voting mechanism will be setup and the following process will be followed: